williamandrews2/WeatherApp/README.md

 [Weatherly](https://williamandrews2.github.io/WeatherApp/) is a sleek, responsive weather application built with vanilla JavaScript, HTML, and CSS—modularized through Webpack.
 This project is part of [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-weather-app) curriculum and demonstrates real-world JavaScript practices such as working with APIs, modular code architecture, form handling, and UI design.

-The app provides real-time weather updates with a clean UI and smooth UX, including theming, city search functionality, and mobile responsiveness.
+The app provides real-time weather updates from the [Visual Crossing API](https://www.visualcrossing.com/) with a clean UI and smooth UX, including theming, city search functionality, and mobile responsiveness.
 A live preview can be found [here](https://williamandrews2.github.io/WeatherApp/).

 ## ✨ Features
 - 🔍 City Search — Search for a city to view its current weather and upcoming forecast.